minetest/minetest/README.md

-    ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_PROMETHEUS=OFF      - Build with Prometheus metrics exporter (listens on tcp/30000 by default) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=OFF  - Use JsonCPP from system
+    ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_PROMETHEUS=OFF      - Build with Prometheus metrics exporter (listens on tcp/30000 by default) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system
     OPENGL_GL_PREFERENCE=LEGACY - Linux client build only; See CMake Policy CMP0072 for reference RUN_IN_PLACE=FALSE         - Create a portable install (worlds, settings etc. in current directory) USE_GPROF=FALSE            - Enable profiling using GProf